CSCfi/rems/docs/configuration.md

 ## Shopping cart

 REMS has a shopping cart feature which allows bundling multiple resources into single application.
 Shopping cart is enabled by default, and it can be enabled or disabled using the `:enable-cart` key in your `config.edn`.
 See [config-defaults.edn](https://github.com/CSCfi/rems/blob/master/resources/config-defaults.edn) for details.

+## Attachment Malware Scanning

+REMS can be configured to automatically scan user uploaded files for malware.

+To enable this feature the configuration option `:malware-scanner-path` must be defined, and must point to an executable.
+The executable must implement the following behaviour:

+> Given a binary stream on `STDIN`, exit with a status-code of zero if and only if the file constituting the binary stream is scanned to be malware free.

+In its current implementation, users will be notified with a generic error message if the file they attach does not pass the malware scanner.

+Enabling the configuration option `:enable-malware-scanner-logging` will output any message that the malware scanner executable writes to `STDERR` to the application log at `INFO` level.

+Output written to `STDOUT` is discarded for now, a future implementation might use this data stream to communicate scan progress to the user.